MraDmr0/qqEvol/README.md

 where qq.in and qq.out are the input and output files respectively; errors and useful messages are printed in "qq.out".
 The script is going to produce the files "psi_qq", "t_qq" and "envelope_qq" that contain the wavefucntions, the array of times and the points of the envelope function.
 The obtained resutls are plotted with the "Plot.py" routine.

+The required python package can be installed as:

+\$ pip install -r requirements.txt

 ### Input file desctiption

 #### Mandatory